 GCSE Maths: Ratio and Proportions

-Understanding Ratio and Proportions in GCSE Maths Ratio and proportion are fundamental concepts in mathematics that are essential for solving various real-life...
+Understanding Ratio and Proportions Ratio and proportion are fundamental concepts in GCSE Mathematics that help in comparing quantities and understanding relati...

 What is a Ratio?

-A ratio is a way to compare two or more quantities.
+A ratio is a way to compare two or more quantities by division.
 It expresses how much of one thing there is compared to another.
-Ratios can be written in different forms, including:
+Ratios can be written in different forms, such as:

 Simplifying Ratios

-To simplify a ratio, divide both sides by the greatest common divisor (GCD).
+To simplify a ratio, divide both sides by their greatest common divisor (GCD).
 For example, to simplify the ratio 8:12:

 Worked Example